Written by on . Last updated June 15th, 2026.

 Earthquake Summary

-The earthquake struck on land in The Philippines, 72 kilometer (45 mi) north-east of Tacloban in Eastern Visayas.
-The center of this earthquake had an intermediate depth of 73 km.
+The earthquake struck on land in The Philippines, 66 kilometer (41 mi) north-east of Tacloban in Eastern Visayas.
+The center of this earthquake had a quite shallow depth of 43 km.
+Shallow earthquakes usually have a larger impact than earthquakes deep in the earth.

 Date and Time: May 4, 2026 02:09PM (Manila Time)